-Every day, we drink over 2 billion cups of coffee, the world’s favourite drink!
+Every day, we drink over 2 billion cups of coffee: the world’s favourite drink!
 Originating in Ethiopia, coffee is one of the most important commodities in the world.
 It is grown worldwide throughout the ‘Bean Belt’; the area surrounding the equator between the tropics of Capricorn and Cancer.
-But there are increasing threats to coffee production due to extreme weather; a bumper crop in 2020, has been followed by a major failure in this year’s crop due to a combination of frost and drought, and as a result, soon you will by paying more for your coffee.
+But there are increasing threats to coffee production due to extreme weather.
+A bumper crop in 2020, was followed by a major failure in the crop of 2021, due to a combination of frost and drought.
+As a result, the price of coffee has risen steeply.

 The case for drinking coffee is stronger than ever, and study after study reveals, that as well as being a pick me up, you may get more from your favourite morning beverage than you thought.
 1 It now qualifies as a healthy beverage, although there has been controversy along the way.